 Improvement is good, and commitment to continual improvement will always be an honorable business goal.
 But improvement and innovation are not the same.
 Innovation turns conventional wisdom on its head and forces us to look at things from a completely different direction (the customer’s, in this case).

-If you are among the 75% of companies with the goal of improving customer service this year, maybe you can set your sights on innovation rather than just improvement.
-IdeaScale invites you to subscribe to our newsletter for regular news and information about the latest in innovation management.
+If you are among the 75% of companies with the goal of improving customer service this year, maybe you can set your sights on impactful innovation rather than just improvement.
+IdeaScale invites you to contact us today.